What SoundSlicr is

 Why no-login tools matter

 A quick audio task should not start with a password, billing screen, dashboard, project name, or cloud storage decision.
-SoundSlicr does not require login for MVP tools.
+SoundSlicr does not require login for its browser-based tools.
 That reduces friction and helps users get to the practical question faster: what file do you have, what result do you need, and can the browser complete that task?

 Privacy and file handling approach

-SoundSlicr's MVP does not include accounts, billing, saved projects, cloud storage, or intentional backend uploads for audio processing.
+SoundSlicr does not include accounts, billing, saved projects, cloud storage, or intentional backend uploads for audio processing.
 Your browser handles file selection, local processing, playback, microphone permission, and downloads.
 Theme preference may use localStorage, and hosting providers may maintain operational logs outside app code.

 Users are responsible for having the rights to process their files.
 Do not send private audio files through the contact path unless specifically requested.
 Keep originals until you confirm that a downloaded result plays correctly in the app, device, or workflow where you plan to use it.